pulgamecanica/TheOdinProject/README.md

 # Assignments

-	You will find bellow my solution to all the assignments I've done.
+	You will find bellow my solution to all the assignments I've done and to the Knowledge check.

 ***